gonzalob24/Learning_Central/README.md

 This repo is used to store all folders that were used for educational purposes.
 Folders were created to store code that I created for a particular class and code I created from additional resources I used outside of the classroom.

 **Some of the code was made when I first started programming.
-As a result comments may not have been made properly; however all of the code is working.
+As a result, comments may not have been made properly; however, all of the code is working.
 I wanted to keep a record of all of the work I have done up to this point.

 ## Folders